If you’ve spent any time at all on social media lately, you’ve probably seen pictures that used a grid of colored blocks to obscure part of the image.

 Most of the time, you’ll want to leave the Shape setting to Square.
 Pixels are square, so this creates the standard blocky effect that you’re probably trying to recreate.
 However, if you switch to the Round setting, you’ll see something closer to a half-tone dot pattern used in printing.

-The default settings use your currently selected background color to fill in the gaps, but you can set this to transparent by clicking the color swatch, locating the A slider (representing alpha channel transparency), and setting it to 0.
+The default settings use your currently selected background color to fill in the gaps, but you can make the background transparent by clicking the color swatch, locating the A slider (representing alpha channel transparency), and setting it to 0.

 This also works with the other shape types as well.
 Just remember to set the background color to transparent, or GIMP will fill the rest of the layer with your chosen background color which can spoil the effect.